fiv1981/building-ai-project/README.md

 * Prediction of situations (anticipating situations like crashes, etc.)
 * Etc.

-Of course, the system should incorporate in-ear headphones to preserve user privacy, etc., and a microphone to capture commands and environment audio (which could be filtered as required).
+Of course, the system should incorporate in-ear headphones to preserve user privacy, etc., and a microphone to capture user commands and environment audio (which could be filtered too).

 ## Data sources and AI methods